Top Affordable 55+ Communities in Eastern Pennsylvania

-Reading has covered bridges, rivers, and sparkling lakes, plus the Greater Reading Trails System, which offers 125 miles of hiking and biking.
+Reading has covered bridges, rivers, and sparkling lakes.
+It also has the Greater Reading Trails System, which offers 125 miles of hiking and biking.
+Both Allentown and Reading offer easy access to Philadelphia.
+The City of Brotherly Love is packed with outdoor recreation, art, culture, health care, shopping, and dining.

 The Village at Upstream Farm – Easton, PA